quantumgardener/qg.blog/content/notes/From Camera to Digital Asset Management.md

 class RAW internal-link;
 click RAW "/notes/ingest-raw-photos" "Ingest Raw Photos"
 ```

----

-This is the first of a series of articles I plan to write on how I take a photo or movie shot on a camera right through to archive with full metadata for future family historical purposes.

-My role in all this, apart from enjoying photograph myself, is to be the curator of photos for my family.

-Throughout the process my goal is to keep the original image in as pristine condition as possible and to only rename it or add metadata in a non-destructive manner.
-My main tools are [[IMatch]] [IMatch](https://www.photools.com/imatch/) as my [Digital Asset Management system](https://en.wikipedia.org/wiki/Digital_asset_management), and [Adobe Lightroom](https://www.adobe.com/au/products/photoshop-lightroom-classic.html) for photo manipulation.

-Here is the high-level process that I'll explain in more detail within this article and a follow-up titled [[The Meta of My Metadata]].

 1. Ingest photos from a camera card or shared OneDrive file using Lightroom.
 I have presets that file the photos where I want them and converts any RAW format files to DNG as it does so.
 Copyright data is added at this point.
 2. Cull the bad photos in Lightroom.